jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/securityAndPerformance/git/git.md

 $ git diff
 ```

-If prevented from merging, or some other reason, `git stash` can be a great choice when conflicts take longer to solve, than one party just redoing whatever was preventing the merge:
+If prevented from merging, or some other reason, `git stash` can be a great choice when conflicts take longer to solve, than one party just redoing whatever was preventing the merge initially:
 ```console
 $ git stash